Bobby Madritsch: Personal life

-Madritsch, who is Native American, was raised by his father and has never known his mother.
-He admits to getting into a lot of trouble as a teen – "I was always playing with fire and getting burned all the time" – and said he finally turned things around after getting badly hurt: "I knew right from wrong after that."
+Madritsch was raised by his father and did not know his mother, who was Lakota.
+He admitted to getting into a lot of trouble as a teen: "I was always playing with fire and getting burned all the time" – and said he finally turned things around after getting badly hurt: "I knew right from wrong after that."

-He currently works out with his brother Ken in Burbank, Illinois with a little league baseball team.
+In March 2012, Madritsch was working with his brother Ken in Burbank, Illinois with a Little League baseball team.